prjemian/cmd_response/doc/source/index.rst

 to operate properly using these Arduino boards:

 * Arduino Uno R3
+* OSEPP Uno R3
 * Arduino Mega1280
 * Arduino Mega2560

-Arduino Interface
+I/O System Interface
 ====================

+.. index:: EPICS

 The Arduino can contribute its collection of
 I/O capabilities to an external control system, such as EPICS [#]_.
-To EPICS (or some other control system), the Arduino appears to be an I/O controller.
+To EPICS (or some other control system), the Arduino appears as an I/O controller.
-To interface with an external system, a generic command language, independent of the details of the external system, can be programmed into the Arduino and the board can communicate over the USB port.
+To interface with an external system, a generic command language, independent of the details of the external system, is programmed into the Arduino and the board communicates over USB.
-This project is only useful for those Arduino boards which have the USB port.
+This project is only useful for those Arduino boards which have an USB port.

 .. [#] http://www.aps.anl.gov/epics